polakowo/vectorbt/README.md

 ```

 - Signal factory for building iterative signal generators
-    - Also includes a range of basic generators such for random signals
+    - Also includes a range of basic generators such as random signal generator

 ```python-repl
 >>> rand = vbt.RAND.run(n=[0, 1, 2], input_shape=(6,), seed=42)